a-c-b/Getting-Cleaning-Data-Project/CodeBook.md

 1)  The dataset will be downloaded and unzipped to a directory added to your working directory structure:
         ./UCI HAR Dataset
+2)  the download file name will be Dataset

+"Descriptive Activity" is found in the activity.label table "Measurements" are defined in the feature.list table